seanwu1105/ncu-helper/README.md

 # NCU Helper

-Add some features and change the design of NCU webpages in more modern style.
+Add some features and change the design of NCU web pages in a more modern style.

 ![GPA Calculation](https://i.imgur.com/QcwunE7.gif)
 ![Portal Preview](https://i.imgur.com/OcwXEBk.png)